IIIF/api/source/api/presentation/3.0/index.md

 Association of images and other content with their respective Canvases is done via Annotations.
 Traditionally Annotations are used for associating commentary with the resource the Annotation's text or body is about, the [Web Annotation][webanno] model allows any resource to be associated with any other resource, or parts thereof, and it is reused for both commentary and painting resources on the Canvas.
 Other resources beyond images might include the full text of the object, musical notations, musical performances, diagram transcriptions, commentary annotations, tags, video, data and more.

 These Annotations are collected together in Annotation Page resources, which are included in the `items` property from the Canvas.
 Each Annotation Page can be embedded in its entirety, if the Annotations should be processed as soon as possible when the user navigates to that Canvas, or a reference to an external page.
 This reference _MUST_ include `id` and `type`, _MUST NOT_ include `items` and _MAY_ include other properties, such as `behavior`.
 All of the Annotations in the Annotation Page _SHOULD_ have the Canvas as their `target`.
 Embedded Annotation Pages _SHOULD_ be processed by the client first, before externally referenced pages.
+Clients _SHOULD_ process the Annotation Pages and their items in the order given in the Canvas.

 An Annotation Page _MUST_ have an HTTP(S) URI given in `id`, and _MAY_ have any of the other properties defined in this specification or the Web Annotation specification.
 The Annotations are listed in the `items` property of the Annotation Page.